wbrowar/craft-guide/README.md

 Use templates to create your CMS guide in a way that's easily portable from one site to another.
 Follow these instructions to create your guide within the Guide CP Section:

 1. Create an index template in your site's `templates` directory.
 It can be named whatever you want, but the default is `_guide/index`.
-So if you create an `index.twig` file and placce it in the `./templates/_guide/` directory, it will show up in the Guide CP Section.
+So if you create an `index.twig` file and place it in the `./templates/_guide/` directory, it will show up in the Guide CP Section.
 2. If you want to change your Guide index template's location, edit the path to your new location on the Guide plugin settings page.
 3. You can create multiple pages and link to them through a navigation set in your Guide index template.
 Configure this code anywhere within your Home template. *NOTE: this code does not need to be located on any other template.*